 Prick the koki using a fork all over.

-Transfer the koki again on the griddle and cook on low medium heat until brown spots appear on the lower side.
+Transfer it back to the skillet and cook on medium heat until brown spots appear on the lower side.

 Frequently Asked Questions

-Yes, we can definitely prepare sweet Koki as well.
-It is traditionally known as Mithi Lolo or Mithi Koki which is made by forming a nice biscuity dough of wheat flour, ghee, cardamom powder, and a pinch of salt with the help of a sugar and water solution.
+Yes, you can make sweet koki.
+It is traditionally known as Mithi Lolo or Mithi Koki.
+It is made by forming a nice biscuity dough of wheat flour, ghee, cardamom powder, and a pinch of salt with the help of a sugar and water solution.
+Check out the detailed recipe here.

-Just skip adding onions into the wheat flour while forming the dough, the rest of the recipe is exactly the same as for Sindhi Koki recipe with onions.
+Yes, skip adding onions to the wheat flour while forming the dough; the rest of the recipe is the same as for Sindhi Koki recipe with onions.

 Serving Suggestions

-Sindhi Koki goes really well with some curd, pickle, chutney, papads, or fried eggs by its side.
+Sindhi Koki goes well with yogurt (curd, dahi), pickle, chutney, papad, and fried eggs by its side.

-It perfectly complements all sorts of Sindhi curries such as Sindhi Kadhi, Taryal Patata, Pallo Machi, Palli, and many more.
+It perfectly complements all Sindhi curries, including Sindhi Kadhi, Taryal Patata, Pallo Machi, Palli, and many more.

 You can serve it for breakfast, lunch, or dinner.
-I personally like to eat it for breakfast with some pickle and a cup of Masala Chai.
+I like to eat it for breakfast with pickles and a cup of Masala Chai.

 Storage Suggestions